Bhuvan396/AIBI-X-IoT-Behavioral-Intelligence-Platform/README.md

 - Dynamic trust score evaluation for continuous device risk assessment
 - Machine learning based detection of abnormal network behavior
 - Detection of security events such as reconnaissance, exfiltration, C2 beaconing, policy violations, and behavioral drift
-- Explainable AI insights that highlight the behavioral indicators responsible for each detection
+- Explainable AI insights highlighting the behavioral indicators responsible for each detection
 - Interactive dashboard for monitoring device behavior and security analytics
-- Botnet topology lab for simulating botnet behavior and analyzing network graph patterns

 ---